DavidHe1127/Mr.He_HandBook/frontend/react.md

 * Add new elements to the front
 * Sort the list

+Elements will be compared one by one on each index - two elements both on index 0 will be compared.

+> If an element has a key property, elements will be compared by a value of a key, not by index.
+As long as keys are unique, React will move elements around without removing them from DOM tree and then putting them back (a process known in React as mounting/unmounting).

 For more details, read [Why need keys](https://paulgray.net/keys-in-react/?utm_source=reactnl&utm_medium=email)

 ### controlled-vs-uncontrolled